Turtle Basking Platform

 There is also a problem with some of the material that these platforms are made out of.
 Often times they are made out of a type of plastic or styrofoam that can be torn off and even eaten by your turtle.

-So, I would recommend that if you want a floating basking platform, get some driftwood and some fishing wire and make a DIY turtle dock.
+So, I would recommend that if you want a floating basking platform, get some driftwood and some fishing wire and make a natural dock.
 It’s not difficult at all to set-up and won’t sink.

 The Best Floating Basking Platform for Small Turtles